 The wide open field looked promising, and offered some warmth on this brisk fall day.
 We found a wide, flat cart path through the woods that appeared to offer drier footing.
 Even so, on either side of the trail was standing water.

 We spotted some frozen skunk cabbage.
-If we hadn’t known better, we might have thought the shoots sticking up form the water were signs of spring.
+If we hadn’t known better, we might have thought the shoots sticking up from the water were signs of spring.
 But the golden leaves on the trail of the beeches said no, it was fall, and colder weather was on the way.

 I saw noted on the map a boardwalk, so that’s where we headed.
 I pictured a wide boardwalk with railings.